learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/01_components_and_props/slide.md

 ✳️ Practice writing components
 ✳️ Define props and how to create them
-✳️ Recognize destructured props and how to work with them ✳️ Recognize best practices when writing components and props ✳️ Render multiple components from a list
+✳️ Recognize destructured props and how to work with them ✳️ Render multiple components from a list

 <!-- slide -->